Last modified: May 25, 2018

 Personal information is data that can be used to uniquely identify or contact a specific individual.

-Non-personal information is data that cannot be used to uniquely identify a specific individual.
+Non-personal information is data that cannot, on its own, be used to uniquely identify a specific individual.
 We may collect, use, transfer, and disclose non-personal information for any purpose.
 We may combine personal and non-personal information for certain purposes; this data will then be treated as personal information for as long as it remains combined.
 Conversely, aggregated information, i.e. data that might have originated from personal information, but that has been processed in such a way as to not allow personal identification, is treated as non-personal information.

-Cultured Code uses “cookies” to collect information about your use of the website.
-Cookies are small text files a website can store on your hard drive.
 We use the information we collect in this manner to better understand our users’ interaction with our website and to optimize the user experience.
 You can disable cookies in your browser settings, but please note that certain features on our website may not be available as a result.

 We don’t share personal information with anyone outside of Cultured Code, except for the few exceptions below.